 Selected publications

 Paul, K.T, A. Pichelstorfer, N. Hansl, M. Martin, P.M.
-Pucker, D. Zhikharevich (2024, in press) “I can’t see the forest for the ticks, uhm, trees …”: The role of online forums in parents’ vaccination trajectories.
+Pucker, D. Zhikharevich (2024) “I can’t see the forest for the ticks, uhm, trees …”: The role of online forums in parents’ vaccination trajectories.
 Social Science & Medicine, Volume 357, pp. XX. https://doi.org/10.1016/j.socscimed.2024.117183.

 Druglitrø, T., Paul, K. T. and Pichelstorfer, A. (2024) “Tracing data flows in Norway and Austria: A Comparative Study of Vaccination Data Governance”, Science & Technology Studies. doi: 10.23987/sts.12025